Social Media Demographics for Higher Ed—2021

 Instagram

 Instagram, Snapchat, and TikTok stand out for their use among adults under 30 and wider gaps between users 18–29 and 30–64.
 40% of adults say they use the app, but that jumps to 71% when looking at usage for 18- to 29-year-olds.
-Users spend about 30 minutes a day on the platform and 58% of people in a Facebook IQ survey said they became more interested in a brand or product after seeing it in Stories.
+Users spend about 30 minutes a day on the platform and 1 in 2 people said Stories strengthened their relationships with brands.
 In August 2020, Instagram introduced Reels, a way to create short-form video content similar to TikTok.

 • Ages 18 to 29: 71% (Your current and prospective students)